TechsterDev/youtube_Add-Muter/README.md

 #### For Windows:
 - Double-click on the `install.bat` file.
 - Chrome will open the Extensions page.
+-if didnt open paste this is the url bar- chrome://extensions/
 - Enable **Developer Mode** in the top right corner.
 - Click **"Load unpacked"** and select the unzipped extension folder.